Genetic Cancer Susceptibility Panels Using Next -Generation Sequencing

 Table 1.
 Ambry Genetics Hereditary Cancer Panel Tests

-GeneDx offers a number of comprehensive cancer panels that use next generation sequencing, summarized in Table 2.
+GeneDx offers a number of comprehensive cancer panels that use NGS, summarized in Table 2.

 Table 2.
 GeneDx Hereditary Cancer Panel Tests

-The following is a summary of the function and disease association of major genes included in the next generation sequencing panels.
+The following is a summary of the function and disease association of major genes included in the NGS panels.
 This is not meant to be a comprehensive list of all genes included in all panels.

 BRCA1 and BRCA2 germline mutations are associated with hereditary breast and ovarian cancer syndrome, which is associated most strongly with increased susceptibility to breast cancer at an early age, bilateral breast cancer, male breast cancer, ovarian cancer, cancer of the fallopian tube, and primary peritoneal cancer.
 BRCA1 and BCRA2 mutations are also associated with increased risk of other cancers, including prostate cancer, pancreatic cancer, gastrointestinal cancers, melanoma, and laryngeal cancer.

 APC germline mutations are associated with FAP and attenuated FAP.
-FAP is an autosomal dominant colon cancer predisposition syndrome characterized by hundreds to thousands of colorectal adenomatous polyps, and accounts for ~1% of all colorectal cancers.
+FAP is an autosomal dominant colon cancer predisposition syndrome characterized by hundreds to thousands of colorectal adenomatous polyps, and accounts for about 1% of all colorectal cancers.